hclbaur/sdt-core/docs/TUTORIAL.md

 ## PART TWO

-The first part of this tutorial introduced the basic features of SDT; variables, iteration, conditional processing and creation of SDA nodes.
+The first part of this tutorial introduced the basic features of SDT: variables, iteration, conditional processing and creation of SDA nodes.
 The second part will elaborate on these concepts and introduce some advanced ones.

 ### Vars and Pars

-Early in part one of this tutorial, the `param` statement was introduced.
+Earlier in this tutorial, the `param` statement was introduced.
 Parameters are global variables that are assigned a default value that can be overwritten by the "outside world", prior to execution of the transform.
-A parameter can be declared and assigned only once, and only on the transform level.
+A parameter can be declared and assigned only once, and *only* on the transform level.

 In other words, this is *not* allowed, because *P* is declared twice: